dentisphere/upgrade-angularjs/readme.md

 };
 ```

-second rules is needed to handle font files referenced in css files.
+last rules is needed to handle font files referenced in css files.

 ### remarks

-loaders are applied in reverse order, `css-loader` is applies prior to `style-loader`.
+loaders are applied in reverse order, `css-loader` is applied **before** `style-loader`.

+-   `sass-loader` loads a Sass/SCSS file and compiles it to CSS
 -   `css-loader` interprets @import and url() like import/require() and will resolve them.
 -   `style-loader` adds CSS to the DOM by injecting a <style> tag